 This is the academic home page of Kevin Moran Ph.D.
 Dr. Moran conducts research in the fields of software engineering, machine learning, and computer security as a Post-Doctoral Fellow at William & Mary.
 He has published numerous papers at top conferences and journals in the field of software engineering.

-Kevin P. Moran is currently a graduate student in the Computer Science Department at the College of William and Mary pursuing a Ph.D degree.
-He graduated with a B.A. in Physics and Computer Science from the College of the Holy Cross in 2013, and an M.S. in Computer Science from the College of William and Mary in 2015.
-Kevin is a member of the SEMERU research group and advised by Dr. Denys Poshyvanyk.
+Kevin Moran is a Post-Doctoral Fellow in the Department of Computer Science at the College of William & Mary.
+He graduated with his B.A. in Physics and Computer Science from the College of the Holy Cross in 2013, his M.S. in Computer Science from the College of William & Mary in 2015, and his P.hD. in Computer Science from the College of William & Mary in 2018 advised by Dr. Denys Poshyvanyk.
+Kevin is currently a senior member of the SEMERU research group.
 His main research interests include software engineering, maintenance, and evolution with a focus on mobile platforms.
 Additionally, he explores applications of data mining and machine learning to software engineering problems.

 Connect with Me:

 -June 2019: Our paper “Assessing the Quality of the Steps to Reproduce in Bug Reports” accepted to ESEC/FSE’19 has won the ACM SIGSOFT Distinguished Paper Award!! 🏆

 -May 2019: Technical Paper entitled “Assessing the Quality of the Steps to Reproduce in Bug Reports” accepted to ESEC/FSE’19!!